 Hard Tack Candy

 • Place the sugar, water and corn syrup in a saucepan and place over medium heat.
 Mix constantly until the sugar melts and the mixture starts to boil.

-• Constantly measure the temperature of the boiling sugar mixture and cook until it reaches 280º Fahrenheit.
+2. Constantly measure the temperature of the boiling sugar mixture and cook until it reaches 280ยบ Fahrenheit.
 At this point, add in the food coloring.
 Add a few drops at a time until it reaches the color you’d like.

-• Immediately pour the hot sugar on the prepared pan.
+2. Immediately pour syrup on the prepared cookie sheet.
 Make sure you don’t have a super thick layer or it will be hard to crack apart.

-• Allow the mixture to cool completely (this will take about 30 minutes).
+1. Allow the mixture to cool completely (This will take about 30 minutes, but will depend on temperature and humidity.)

+Hard Tack Candy